robert-david/cooking-process/README.md

 2.4.1.
 For inferring the order of the recipie steps, some preparations are needed.
 	Because we did use classes as representations of the recipie steps, no direct ordering can be done.
-	Therefore we have to define individuals for the steps and create object properties to connect these steps.
+	Therefore we have to define individuals for the steps and assign object properties to connect these steps.

+2.4.2	For each 2 steps assign an object property from the subproperty of before denoting the next step in question.
-2.4.2	Then for each transition from one step to the next an object property is defined as subproperty of before.
+	To one step individual assign an object property from the subproperty of start to denote the starting step.
-	The preceding step class is used as the domain and the following step class is used as range.
+	This is a drawback of this approach as you have to know which step is the first one of the process.
-	The order will be linear because of the before superclass.
-The step individuals are then linked together using these transition object properties.
+	For the other steps the order will be linear because of the before superclass.

 2.4.3.
 If the reasoner is started, the recipie step order and the recipie step classes of the step individuals
-	are inferred to create a cooking process description.
+	are inferred to create the cooking process description.